The littlest child with her new shoes Photo by Stuart Gardner |

 Casa Hogar Rancho Milagro is the only children's home in Baja California that is not sponsored by a church organization.
 Situated on 120 acres just outside of Tecate, Mexico, the ranch is home to 22 children between the ages of 18 months and 18 years or even older.
 Cesar and Cheryl, the couple who have made the ranch their home for the 27 years it has existed, work through the Baja California Child Protective Services to accept children who need a place to live, but if a child isn't ready to move on to live independently when Child Protective Services support ends, Cesar and Cheryl allow the child to remain.

-the "ten" year old with Alma in the
+One of the church members holding the "ten" year old with Alma in the background.
+Photo by Stuart Gardner |

 The children were doing their chores when we arrived which gave Cesar and Cheryl time to tell us their story.
 As the children began arriving at the main building, one girl, Alma, came up to me and put her arms around my waist and gave me a big hug.
 Cesar told them to tell us their names and ages.
 I was of course curious about the three-year-old boy whose name we had drawn to purchase gifts for.
 All the boys looked too big.
 Finally a boy about the right size for the 4T clothes we bought appeared.
 He told us his name and then announced that he was ten.
 Cesar chimed in with "in your dreams, little one."